-In 2015-16, Sarah is Composer in Residence with Washington National Opera’s American Opera Initiative program, and will premiere a song cycle for baritone and piano at Eastman School of Music.
+Sarah was Composer in Residence with Washington National Opera’s American Opera Initiative program, and will premiere a song cycle for baritone and piano at Eastman School of Music.
 Other projects include a CD recording on Naxos Records of her song cycle for soprano: Vestige of a Woman and other songs for soprano and piano.
-Future collaborations and commissions in 2016-17 include an orchestral commission with Manchester Symphony entitled Grassroots, a west coast premiere of an orchestral piece entitled, Orca, and an upcoming premiere of a brass chamber piece entitled, Mount Hood.
+Future collaborations and commissions in 2017-18 include an orchestral commission with Manchester Symphony entitled Grassroots, a west coast premiere of an orchestral piece entitled, Orca, and an upcoming premiere of a brass chamber piece entitled, Mount Hood.
 Recent residencies and collaborations include the comedic opera, Rodman in North Korea, with librettist Mark Sonnenblick, which received a workshop premiere in 2015 and was selected as a Finalist in the 2015 American Prize competition.
 The workshop premiere of scenes from the opera, Styria, were performed at the John Duffy Institute in 2013.

 Sarah has previously apprenticed composer Ricky Ian Gordon while assisting the workshop of Gordon’s opera, Morning Star, as part of the Opera Fusion program at Cincinnati Opera, sponsored by the Andrew W. Mellon Foundation.
 She has also apprenticed composer Carlisle Floyd during his residency at the University of Cincinnati College-Conservatory of Music.
 Sarah Hutchings was also a Composer Fellow in 2013, working under composers Michael Ching, Charles Wourinen, and Libby Larsen during her residency at the John Duffy Composers Institute.